-Aluminum-free baking powder is not double acting, so it only creates rise when it’s exposed to moisture.
+Aluminum-free baking powder is not double-acting, so it only creates a rise when it’s exposed to moisture.
 No additional rise will occur in the oven.
-Because of this, the aluminum-free baking powder should be avoided for recipes that require the resting of the dough or batter.
+Because of this, aluminum-free baking powder should be avoided for recipes that require the resting of the dough or batter.

 Why Do Some Recipes Call For Both?

 There are plenty of recipes that use both baking soda and baking powder.
 Let’s refer back to the previous example of my red velvet cupcake.

 If you clicked on the recipe, you may have noticed that it calls for both leavening agents.
 Further examination of the ingredients will reveal that there are 3 different acids used in the cake batter – vinegar, natural cocoa powder, and buttermilk.
 Baking soda helps to balance out all of that acid without getting rid of the intended tanginess.